rpati99/CargoShip3D/README.md

 # CargoShip3D

-Fun way to view JSON data whilst a 3D model of ship moving in background.
+Fun and intuitive way to view JSON data whilst a 3D model of ship moving in background.

 - Some insights
 Utilizes in-built JSON to provide data.